robinroy03/RoadmapGPT/README.md

 # RoadmapGPT
 Get a roadmap and never get lost again.
 RoadmapGPT aims to give you a customized and comprehensive roadmap for all topics, helping you learn faster and better.
-RoadmapGPT aims to be an LLM alternative to [roadmap.sh](https://roadmap.sh). `[p.s., currently roadmap.sh also have an LLM for generating roadmaps, but it started recently around march.
-I made RoadmapGPT ~8 months ago.]`
+RoadmapGPT aims to be an LLM alternative to [roadmap.sh](https://roadmap.sh).

+[p.s., currently roadmap.sh also have an LLM for generating roadmaps, but it started recently around [March](https://www.linkedin.com/feed/update/urn:li:activity:7172950915681828864/).
+I made RoadmapGPT ~8 months ago.]

 ![image](https://github.com/robinroy03/RoadmapGPT/assets/115863770/0b4460a9-80b1-4032-ae38-31990ea0aecb)